nallen05/old-norse/bifrost/README.md

 ## Advanced features

-`BIFROST-WRITE-RAW ()` - just like `BIFROST-READ` except that responses from sending queries such as `:QUERY-TERMINAL-SIZE` are not read or parsed.
+`RUNE-WRITE-RAW ()` - just like `RUNE-READ` except that responses from sending queries such as `:QUERY-TERMINAL-SIZE` are not read or parsed.

-`BIFROST-READ-RAW (), BIFROST-READ-RAW-NO-HANG ()` - these two functions are just like `BIFROST-READ` / `BIFROST-READ-NO-HANG` except that mouse events (like `:MOUSE-CLICK-LEFT`) are NOT converted to CBOX events (like `:CBOX-CLICK-LEFT`) when a CBOX is matched
+`RUNE-READ-RAW (), RUNE-READ-RAW-NO-HANG ()` - these two functions are just like `RUNE-READ` / `RUNE-READ-NO-HANG` except that mouse events (like `:MOUSE-CLICK-LEFT`) are NOT converted to CBOX events (like `:CBOX-CLICK-LEFT`) when a CBOX is matched

 ---------------

-# BIFROST-WRITE: RUNE DICTIONARY
+# RUNE-WRITE: RUNE DICTIONARY

 ## A NOTE ABOUT SYNTAX

-BIFROST-WRITE treats keywords as one-element lists as equivalent.
+RUNE-WRITE treats keywords as one-element lists as equivalent.
 So, for example, :QUERY-DIMENSIONS and (:QUERY-DIMENSIONS) are treated the same.

 ## COLORS